TurBoss/blt/doc/treeview.rst

 "-" symbol (ala Windows Explorer), but can be replaced with a pair of Tk images (open and closed images).

-Other columns (displaying data fields in the nodes) run vertically on either side.
-For each node, cells in the columns will display the data fields.
+Other columns (displaying tree variables) run vertically on either side.
+For each node, cells in the columns will display the variable values.
 There are several styles of cells (the default is a text box):

  **textbox**
-   Display a text string (may be multi-lined separated by newlines) representing the data field.
+   Display a text string (may be multi-lined separated by newlines) representing the tree variable value.

  **checkbox**
-   Displays a checkbox and optionally a text string representing the data field.
-Click on the checkbox can toggle the data field between one of two values.
+   Displays a checkbox and optionally a text string representing the variable value.
+Click on the checkbox can toggle the tree variable between one of two values.

  **radiobutton**
-   Displays a circular radiobutton and optionally a text string representing the data field.
-Clicking on the radiobutton can toggle the data field between one of two values.
+   Displays a circular radiobutton and optionally a text string representing the variable value.
+Clicking on the radiobutton can toggle the tree variable between one of two values.

  **combobox**
    Displays a text string and button that will display a **blt::combomenu**